ytkachuk12/Web_project_Tkachuk/README.md

   - Make versioning for API (like in the first version there will be information about flights and weather, and in the second information about flights and weather and the ozone layer)

-To deploy the project, you need  Docker и Compose
+To deploy the project, you need  Docker и Compose and copy .env.dist file

+    cp .env.dist .env

 For start RUN command